Crimes of the Future (1970 film): Reception

 Kim Newman, in his 1988 book Nightmare Movies, has described Crimes of the Future as being "more fun to read about in synopsis than to watch", and as proving, along with Stereo, that "it's possible to be boring and interesting at the same time".

-The film has a score of 50% from six reviews on Rotten Tomatoes, with an average rating of 5.8/10.
+The film has a score of 67% from nine reviews on Rotten Tomatoes, with an average rating of 6.8/10.

+Release

+The film was released on LaserDisc in Japan and included on the LaserDisc release of Dead Ringers.
+It was included as an extra in the 2004 DVD release of Fast Company.

-Home media
+Other media

-The film has been included as a special feature in multiple releases of other Cronenberg films, including in standard definition on Blue Underground's Blu-ray release of Fast Company, in high definition on Criterion's release of The Brood and also in high definition on a bonus disc in Arrow Video's UK Blu-ray release of Videodrome.
-The bonus disc from Videodrome was later released on its own as David Cronenberg's Early Works.
-In January 2023, it appeared as an extra on the 4K UHD of the 2022 Crimes of the Future.
+A draft of the screenplay was published in 2002, along with the scripts for three other early Cronenberg films.